 The Faculty of Law has a strong tradition of working to enhance the Aboriginal voice in our community and within the legal profession more broadly.
 We proactively recruit Aboriginal students for both our JD and Graduate programs, provide specialized support to Aboriginal students, offer innovative courses in Aboriginal law, and host outreach and recruitment events specifically aimed at Aboriginal students.
 The Faculty has one of the highest graduation rates for students of Aboriginal heritage in the country.
 Our Aboriginal students have gone on to leading positions at the bar, in the public service, and in the judiciary.

 Fostering a sense of community and cultural belonging are important aspects of the Aboriginal Law Program.
-The Faculty honours the traditional territory of the Mississaugas of New Credit and welcomes our new students during Orientation Week with a smudge and welcome song by an Aboriginal drumming group.
+The Faculty honours the traditional territory of the Mississaugas of New Credit and welcomes our new students during Orientation Week with a welcome song by an Aboriginal drumming group.
 A traditional Feast is held each fall, and includes all members of the law school community.
 Student and alumni mentorships are formed at a welcome dinner at the home of an Aboriginal alumnus, and sense of camaraderie and fellowship are created by joining the Aboriginal Law Students’ Association.

 Our Aboriginal application category is designed to identify exceptional students who will bring a broad and complex set of life experiences to the study of law.
 We strive to build a diverse and unique community of students who will forge lifelong friendships as they learn with and from each other.
 Aboriginal applicants are requested to outline in their personal statements their interest in, identification with, and connection to their communities.